jabolopes/fmark/README.md

 the source archive.
 Once you have the source, you can either use Cabal (recommended) or the standard Haskell setup mechanism.

-For Cabal, follow these steps
+For Cabal, follow these steps to configure and build the application, compile the documentation, and install the application.

     $ cabal configure

-build application

     $ cabal build

-compile documentation

     $ cabal haddock --executables

-install application

     $ cabal install

 For the standard Haskell setup, follow these steps

     $ runhaskell Setup configure

-build application

     $ runhaskell Setup build

-compile documentation

     $ runhaskell Setup haddock --executables

-install application

     $ runhaskell Setup install